- Home to DLR

 - If you are unclear what is covered or what a particular provision in your policy means, ask.

-- If this disagreement results in a claim denial, make sure you obtain a written letter explaining the reason for the denial and the specific policy language under which the claim is being denied.
+- If this disagreement results in claim denial, make sure you obtain a written letter explaining the reason for the denial and the specific policy language under which the claim is being denied.

 Don't Rush into a Settlement

 - If the offer made by an insurance company does not meet your expectations, you do not have to accept it.
-Further discussions may result in a more equitable settlement or a better understanding of the basis for the companies offer.
+Further discussions may result in a more equitable settlement or a better understanding of the basis for the company's offer.